liuyxpp/mpltex/README.rst

 Examples and sample plots can be found `here <http://ngpy.org/post/mpltex/>`_.

-Following is a breif introduction.
+Following is a brief introduction.
 Just add one of ``mpltex`` decorators before your plot functions.

 .. code:: python